gooseberry/training/docs/assets/snippets/trx-plank.md

 TRX Plank

-:   Adjust the straps so the handles are at waist height.
-Stand with your legs at the width of your hips, grip the handles of the TRX straps and lean forward away from the TRX anchor point with your arms straight out from your shoulders in front of you.
+:   Adjust the straps so the handles are at mid-calf height.
+Sit on the floor in front of the straps and place your heels inside the stirrups.
+Turn over and place your hands on the floor and place them so that your feet are hanging directly below the anchor point.